 Highlights by Kay Beauty

-The Instagram handle of Kay Beauty was enriching with the reel of Coco Bellucci, a celebrity makeup artist popularly known as the princess of Calcutta.
+The Instagram handle of Kay Beauty was enriched with the reel of Coco Bellucci, a celebrity makeup artist popularly known as the princess of Calcutta.
 He was effortlessly doing his pride-inspired makeup, a post of Nitni Baranwal, the famous queer as a muse for makeup.

 In another reel, Shantanu Dhope was seen doing his pride-inspired makeup, which sends a strong message that boys wear makeup too.
-Not to mention that various pride-inspired looks created by models were also posted on the Instagram page of Kay Beauty, along with pride-inspired artwork and strong messages.
+Not to mention various pride-inspired looks created by models were also posted on the Instagram page of Kay Beauty, along with pride-inspired artwork and strong messages.
 Another highlight was the IGTV clip of a conversation with Roshini Kumar, a proclaimed unicorn.
 The entire talk in the IGTV clip was about her journey to body positivity and self-expression.

 Kay Beauty became the first Indian brand to create such a safe, positive space and gave a platform to people to express themselves and their feelings about LGBTQ through the brand.